All about feeding

 1. Honey consumption

-Plant nectar and, to a lesser extent, honeydew associated with insect exudations are the main sources of carbohydrates for the honey bee.
+Plant nectar and, to a lesser extent, honeydew linked to insect exudation are the main sources of carbohydrates for the bee.
 Nectar also provides water, minerals, and a few other biological substances.
 The sugar concentration of nectar can vary from 4 to 60% depending on the case.
-Bees preferentially exploit nectar sources with a concentration between 30 and 50% and will neglect nectars below 15% sugar.
+Bees will favour nectar sources with a concentration between 30 and 50% and will neglect nectars below 15% sugar.

 |

 Honey has several characteristics that are of interest to the bee colony.
-Its low water content and high sugar concentration allow:
+Indeed, its low water content and high sugar concentration allow:

-- long-term preservation, including a reduced risk of fermentation
+- long-term preservation, among other things due to a limited risk of fermentation

 - high nutritional value for the bee

-- higher digestibility of honey compared with nectar
+- higher digestibility of honey compared to nectar

 |

 - Thermoregulation (ventilation, heat production).
-This activity depends on outside temperature: during the season, brood must be maintained at 35 +/- 2 °C. When outside temperature is low, bees produce heat (see our summary Parole d’apiculteur, “How do your bees get through winter?” from January 2015).
-Thermogenesis (heat production) is the most energy-demanding activity for the bee.
-When temperatures are high, bees introduce drops of water into the brood area which, as they evaporate, lower the temperature.
+This activity depends on the outside temperature: During the season, brood must be maintained at 35 +/- 2 °C. When the outside temperature is low, bees produce heat (see our “Beekeeper’s word” synthesis, “How do your bees get through the winter?” from January 2015).
+Thermogenesis (heat production) is the most energy-expensive activity for the bee.
+When the temperature is high, bees introduce drops of water into the brood area, which, as they evaporate, lower the temperature.

-- Motor functions (in particular foraging, storing pollen and nectar, cleaning cells, walking) entail high energy consumption.
+- Motor functions (in particular foraging, storing pollen and nectar, cleaning cells, walking), which entail high energy consumption.

-Carbohydrates can also be converted and stored in the bees’ fat bodies: excess assimilated sugars are digested, and the resulting fragments reassemble to form lipids.
+Carbohydrates can also be transformed and stored in the bees’ fat bodies: excess assimilated sugars are digested and the resulting fragments reassemble to form lipids.
 These lipids are intended for storage in the bee’s body reserves (see page 9 - Individual and collective reserves).

-The plastic role of carbohydrates also deserves mention: for example, the main constituents of chitin (the bee cuticle) are derivatives of glucose.
+The plastic role of carbohydrates also deserves mention: for example, the main constituents of chitin (bee cuticle) are glucose derivatives.

 The sugars usually present in honeys are assimilated by bees.
-The most common are also the most digestible (glucose, fructose, sucrose, maltose).
-There is no absolute certainty in the literature, but it is clear that bees are unable to digest certain disaccharides (composed of two sugars, such as lactose), certain trisaccharides, and all polysaccharides.
+The most common are the most digestible (glucose, fructose, sucrose, maltose).
+There is no absolute certainty in the literature, but it is clear that bees are unable to digest certain disaccharides (composed of 2 sugars, such as lactose), certain trisaccharides, and all polysaccharides.
 They are therefore able to digest certain types of disaccharides and trisaccharides.
-Somerville (2005) indicates that the more complex sugars have no energetic value for the bee.
-Some are poisons at low concentration (galactose, arabinose, xylose, melibiose, mannose, raffinose, stachyose, and lactose).
-Pectin and many gums are also toxic to the bee.
-Thus, certain honeydews (containing, among other things, raffinose and gums) can cause problems.
+Somerville (2005) indicates that the most complex sugars have no energetic value for the bee.
+Some are poisons at low concentration (galactose, arabinose, xylose, melezitose, mannose, raffinose, stachyose, and lactose).
+Pectin and many gums are also toxic to bees.
+Thus, certain honeydews (containing, among other things, raffinose and gums) are problematic.

-Among the sugars that are most palatable to the bee, one finds (from most to least attractive): fructose, sucrose, then glucose.
+Among the most palatable sugars for the bee, we find (from most to least attractive): fructose, sucrose, then glucose.
 Anecdotally, this order of preference is also that of humans.

-The bee must hydrolyze sucrose into glucose and fructose, then glucose into fructose, in order to break it down and use it (for energy production or the synthesis of molecules).
+The bee must hydrolyse sucrose into glucose and fructose, then glucose into fructose, in order to fragment it and use it (for energy production or synthesis of molecules).
 To do this, it uses enzymes present in its saliva.
-Whatever sugars are ingested, the enzymes will always be present in the bee’s saliva, and the bee organism will not stop synthesizing them.
-Moreover, these enzymes are not “lost” after use: each has an active site that, in the presence of sugars, carries out hydrolysis and becomes available again after the reaction—although, of course, there are losses of enzymes over time.
+Whatever sugars are ingested, the enzymes will always be present in the bee’s saliva and the organism of bees will not stop synthesising them.
+Moreover, these enzymes are not “lost” after use: each has an active site that, in the presence of sugars, will carry out hydrolysis and will become available again after the reaction.
+Even though, obviously, there are enzyme losses over time.

 2. Pollen consumption